America’s president did something stupid concerning Jerusalem. Cue predictably stupid reactions.

 Yet instead, mass protests and beginnings of violence are the response.
 Young men rush towards nervous Israeli and sometimes trigger-happy troops, throwing rocks.
 The only tangible result of such acts will be destruction, injury, and death, and fatalities have already occurred.
 Not a wise move at all or one that will accomplish anything or have any effect on the status of Jerusalem or how Trump feels about his decision.
-Such acts are the surest way to lose a moral high ground that have been handed to them on a silver platter by President Trump and may prevent more positive measures that would help advance the Palestinian cause on the part of the rest of the international community.
-The protesters’ chants offer no hint that they could share Jerusalem of historic Palestine with Israel.
+Such acts are the surest way to lose a moral high ground that has been handed to them on a silver platter by President Trump and may prevent more positive measures that would help advance the Palestinian cause on the part of the rest of the international community.
+The protesters’ chants offer no hint that they could share Jerusalem or historic Palestine with Israel.

 As for Israel, having received a major boost and gift from America, it would be in a perfect position to reach out to Palestinians with a real offer of compromise, buttressed from a newly stronger position after action by their closest ally.
 Instead, per usual, Israel seems content to play their hand to their maximum advantage and to the Palestinians’ maximum disadvantage, as Israel Prime Minister Benjamin Netanyahu’s governments are wont to do.

 Too many on both sides talk as if the city will be their exclusive sovereign domain.
 Jerusalem is the de facto practical capital for Israel while simultaneously being the symbolic capital of Palestine in the heart of every Palestinian.
 It is also the emotional heart and soul of Israel for most Israelis and a practical capital for Palestinians, more of whom live there than in any Palestinian city except for Gaza City and with Jerusalem as the heart of Palestinian spiritual life.
 Too many on both sides want to deny these realities, living in a fantasy world where such practical, emotional and spiritual concerns can be ignored in pursuit of total victory.
 Trump’s blunder is an opportunity for both sides to move closer to compromise, but, as can be expected in this conflict, it has only hardened positions and made